Last reviewed: 15/06/25

 16) Stallholders must display their trading address and contact details for the public to see at all times.

-17) The Organiser reserve the right to share details of the stallholders with sponsors of the event.
+17) The Organiser reserve the right to share details of the Stallholders with sponsors of the event.

-18) The Organiser may reallocate stalls should the stallholder fail to arrive by the prearranged time.
+18) The Organiser may reallocate stalls should the Stallholder fail to arrive by the prearranged time.

 19) New toys should bear the CE mark.
 This is not necessary for second-hand toys or those hand-made by individuals, though these must still meet the legal standards